swellaby/eslint-config/rules/recommended/README.md

 ```

 ## Configuration
 This module specifies the below configuratin that extends the full [eslint:recommended][eslint-recommended-rules-url] rule configuration.
-Of note: we add an override for files that contain tests, specifically to disable the `max-statement` rule.
+Of note: we add an override for files that contain tests, specifically to disable the `max-statements` rule.
 This is because the rule will flag multiple test cases within test containers, as a false positive.

 ```json
 {